CASE Asia-Pacific Leadership Award

 The Distinguished Service Award recognises inspirational advancement professionals whose accomplishments have made a significant and lasting impact on institutional advancement and whose life and character have earned the respect and admiration of fellow colleagues.

-The award was presented on 14 May 2025 at the Asia-Pacific Advancement Conference.
+The award was announced on 8 May 2026 at the Asia-Pacific Advancement Conference.